About this course

 -

 Opportunity to apply for a European or international exchange to one of our partner institutions, such as RMIT in Australia.
-You will also have the chance to attend optional study visits to cities like New York and Berlin.
+You will also have the chance to attend optional study visits to UK and European destinations.

 What you’ll study

-On our BA (Hons) Motion Graphics course you will work across multiple platforms such as UX/UI, web and app design, VR and AR, and coding, through the lens of a motion designer.
+On our BA (Hons) Motion Graphics course you will work across multiple platforms such as animation, film, UX/UI, VR and AR, through the lens of a motion designer.
 This course has a module structure that facilitates and celebrates exploration, personalisation and interdisciplinary collaboration with peers and industry partners.
 Industry engagement is integrated throughout the course with a range of exciting activities including live projects, guest lectures, portfolio reviews, and mentoring.
 Specialist practical, theoretical, and technical workshops will develop and enhance your professional skill set for the future.
 In your final year, you’ll have the opportunity to negotiate and select project briefs that align with your future goals resulting in a distinct showcase of personal practice aligned to your future career ambitions.

 The Fundamentals of Graphic Design